ebursztein/sitefab/documentation/plugins.md

 This document describe how to write a plugin for SiteFab.
 A list of available plugins is available [here](/documentation/plugin_list.md)

+Writing a plugin is easy.
+First you have to decide whether what type of plugins you want as it change where to put it.
+Then you need to use the correct plugin class so SiteFab knows when to run it and call it with the information you need.
+Plugins are dynamically loaded everytime you run SiteFab so once you have the code and the config in place they will be called automatically without any additional changes.

+## Plugin type

+For the plugin type you have two options:

+1. **For private plugins**: you create a directory in your site project and then in the *sitefab.yaml* you declare it as plugin dir.
+This allows you to have SiteFab to run your custom code and revise it as you please.

+2. **Public plugins**: If your plugin can benefit the community you can simply do a pull request to add it to the [Plugin repo](https://github.com/ebursztein/sitefab-plugins).
+Make sure to document it properly so people know how to use and who wrote it.

 ## Workflow

-FIXME: add a diagram of how the plugins are called
+FIXME: add a diagram of how th e plugins are called

 ## Plugins directory structure

-Plugins are stored in the **Plugins/** directory which is organized as follow:
+Typically Plugins are stored in the **Plugins/** directory which is organized as follow:

 - The first level represent the entity the plugin apply to
 - The 2nd level represent the phase in which the plugin is to be applied